Snyk

 Once you've created an API token in Snyk, you can create a configuration from .

-API token: The API token you created in Snyk.
+API token: Enter the API token you generated in Snyk.

 Cortex uses the Git repository as the "best guess" for the corresponding Snyk project since Snyk projects are connected to repositories.
 Cortex will search for all Snyk projects across all Snyk organizations and pull in projects associated with the same repository.
 For example, if the GitHub repo associated with your Snyk instance is my-org/repo